-TRIO is a team of professional staff and student tutors who provide academic support to first-generation and economically disadvantaged students, and students with disabilities.
-TRIO Student Support Services is one of more than 900 similar programs nationwide.
+TRIO Student Support Services is federally funded program, one of more than 900 similar programs nationwide.
+TRIO counselors, instructors and peer tutors provide a broad range of academic support services to first generation and economically disadvantaged students and students with disabilities.
 Our purpose is to teach students how to navigate the college system, identify their educational goals and achieve academic success.
 The following services are free to eligible students: